trueos/trueos-docs/trueos-handbook/install.rst

 Highlight the desired partition and click :guilabel:`Customize`.
 Clicking :guilabel:`Next` without customizing the disk layout results in the installer overwriting the contents of the primary disk.

-In |trueos|, the BSD boot loader is the default boot loader, as it provides native support for ZFS boot environments.

 .. index:: using system utilities menu
 .. _Using the System Utilities Menu: